NASA-SARP/sarp_lessons/README.md

 ```
 jupyter-lab
 ```
 A new Jupyter Lab session should open!
-When prompted to choose an enviroment, or anytime you create a new notebook,  select `Python [conda env:sarp]` as the kernel.
+When prompted to choose an environment, or anytime you create a new notebook,  select `Python [conda env:sarp]` as the kernel.

 Happy coding!